Viewing Spark Generated by ChemCam Laser for Mars Rover

 The ChemCam instrument for NASA's Mars Science Laboratory mission uses a pulsed laser beam to vaporize a pinhead-size target, producing a flash of light from the ionized material -- plasma -- that can be analyzed to identify chemical elements in the target.

-Landing at Gale Crater, Mars Science Laboratory will assess whether Mars ever had an environment capable of supporting microbial life.
+Landing at Gale Crater, Mars Science Laboratory is assessing whether Mars ever had an environment capable of supporting microbial life.
 Determining past habitability on Mars gives NASA and the scientific community a better understanding of whether life could have existed on the red planet and, if it could have existed, an idea of where to look for it in the future.

 Objectives: Mars Science Laboratory intends to meet these goals by accomplishing eight specific objectives.

-For a description of how Mars Science Laboratory plans on collecting data in support of these goals and objectives, please see science instruments in the Mission Section.
+For a description of how Mars Science Laboratory is collecting data in support of these goals and objectives, please see science instruments in the Mission Section.